The next iteration of BioClock Studio will be Winter 2019.

 Some current projects will continue to focus on developing new course materials for UCSD's undergraduate course, “Circadian rhythms -- biological clocks” (BIMM 116/PSYC133).
 However, we are also extending our projects to produce educational materials for more general audiences.
-For the 2016-2017 academic year, the BioClock Studio is seeking students who are interested in pursuing the following projects:
+Projects for the 2019 class are still under development, but are likely to include the production of:

 - Interactive exercises (on- and off-line) to help novices learn key concepts in circadian biology.

-- Professional biographies of high-profile researchers in the field of circadian rhythms, based on in-person interviews.
+- In-person interviews of high-profile researchers in the field of circadian rhythms.

 - Short (6-minute) videos detailing the experimental methods used to generate data in the field of circadian rhythms research.